ValRCS/RCS_Data_Analysis_Python_04_20/FinalProject/README.md

 7. Presents full working pipeline in as friendly a form as possible

 In real life you'd have to do a bit of all of the above

+I really like to see lots of data cleaning and moving as that is what happens the most.